You’ve probably heard of Japanese Knotweed and may be aware of some horror stories regarding this invasive plant.

 But beware: It’s not a quick process and can be costly.

-Consistent use of weed killer is the method most commonly used for removing Japanese Knotweed, but often treatment will need to be carried out over a number of years.
+Consistent use of specialist weed killer is the method most commonly used for removing Japanese Knotweed, but often treatment will need to be carried out over a number of years.

 Another option is to dig up the plant and its underground stems, but it must then be disposed of according to Environment Agency guidelines.

 Severe infestations of Japanese Knotweed can see treatment costs spiral, so it pays to seek advice from the Environment Agency if you believe you may have the plant on your property.

 Unfortunately, Japanese Knotweed treatment can cost anywhere between £2,000 and even as much as hundreds of thousands of pounds for vast areas.
 However, a bad Japanese Knotweed infestation could also mean:

 • Your home is worth between 5% and 15% less